Neptune

 - How long is a year on Neptune?

-- Neptune takes 165 Earth years to complete one orbit of the Sun, which is one Neptune year.
+- Neptune takes 165 Earth years to complete one orbit of the Sun.
 By Kepler's third law, bodies farther from the Sun take longer to go around.

 - How many moons does Neptune have?